-The well-being of the William & Mary community is paramount as we plan to return to campus in the fall.
-To help safeguard the health of our students, faculty, staff, alumni and the surrounding community, we are systematically adapting the physical campus, operations and curriculum.
+The well-being of the William & Mary community is paramount as we return to campus.
+To help safeguard the health of our students, faculty, staff, alumni and the surrounding community, we systematically adapted the physical campus, operations and curriculum.
 Every community member is responsible to one another, committing fully to honor these safeguards out of respect for our close community of learning and work.
 William & Mary emphasizes wellness, equity and community, focusing on the elements of learning, working and campus life that matter most.

 Health & Safety

 External events and those with visitors should be converted to virtual gatherings.
-Exceptions will include a small set of university traditions, as approved by the President’s Executive Leadership Team.
+Exceptions include a small set of university traditions, approved by the President’s Executive Leadership Team.
 Programs that have traditionally included alumni or members of the external community may be adjusted, suspended or taken online.
 Facilities that have been open to the public in the past may have adjusted visiting hours or other limitations for visitors.

 William & Mary Athletics is committed to providing all student-athletes with the best competitive experience possible.
 Athletics is working closely with the NCAA and the CAA as we make plans for all of our programs to compete during their adjusted seasons, beginning with men's and women’s basketball at the end of November and early December.
 At this time, W&M Athletics competitions will not be open to the public.

 The health and well-being of W&M student-athletes, coaches and staff, as well as the full campus community that supports them, remains top priority.
 W&M Athletics is part of the overall educational mission of the university, and providing an environment that ensures the greatest opportunity for academic instruction to occur for all students is paramount.
 Find the latest information on the W&M Athletics website.